Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 \subsection{Dissipative channels}

-We aim to derive the energy-differential cross-section within a perturbative framework.
+We aim to derive the energy-differential cross section within a perturbative framework.
 For each dSIDM model, the emission amplitude $\mathcal{M}$ is constructed from Feynman diagrams as shown in Fig.~\ref{Diagrams}.
 In the following, we systematically identify the dissipative channels associated with each dSIDM model.